RobustNLP/DeRTa/README.md

 ```

-## 💡Method
+## 💡Motivation & Method
 *Refusal Position Bias*: As shown in the Figure below, in the safety data, the refusal tokens such as 'Sorry', 'I cannot', and 'I apologize', consistently occur within the first few tokens of a safe response.
 Accordingly, LLMs tuned on these safety data tend to generate refusal tokens at the beginning of a response.

-The refusal positional bias may lead to the following weaknesses: Lack of Necessary Information for Refuse Decision and Lack of a Mechanism to Refuse in Later Positions.
+The refusal positional bias may lead to the following weaknesses:
+- Lack of Necessary Information for Refuse Decision
+- Lack of a Mechanism to Refuse in Later Positions.

 To address the issues, we have developed a method where LLMs are explicitly trained to refuse compliance at any response juncture by embedding the constructed harmful responses within the training process.